balderdashy/sails-docs/concepts/Middleware/Middleware.md

 Sails is fully compatible with Express/ Connect middleware-- in fact, it's all over the place.
 Much of the code you'll write in Sails is effectively middleware; most notably [controller actions]() and [policies]().

-### Installing Express Middleware In Sails

-One of the really nice things about Sails apps is that they can take advantage of the wealth of already-existing Express/Connect middleware out there.
-But a common question that arises when people actually try to do this is: _"Where do I `app.use()` it?"_.

-In most cases, the answer is to install the Express middleware as a custom HTTP middleware in [`sails.config.http.middleware`]().
-This will trigger it for ALL HTTP requests to your Sails app, and allow you to configure the order in which it runs in relation to other HTTP middleware.

 ### HTTP Middleware

 Sails also utilizes an additional [configurable middleware stack]() just for handling HTTP requests.
 Each time your app receives an HTTP request, the configured HTTP middleware stack runs in order.